MadeBySaints/QR-POS/README.md

 1. Run the app with:

 python app.py

-Or use the bundled .exe from the dist/ folder.
+or run the included setupandrun.bat file to automate the process

 2. Enter item name and price, then click Generate.